wp-plugins/qzzr-shortcode/readme.txt

 = But what if it doesn’t look good or I can’t get it to work?! =

 Well, that’s why we’re here.
 Qzzr offers exceptional support and we’re available at no extra cost to you.
 You need help embedding a quiz and just can’t figure it out?
 Our Support team can even talk over the phone or screenshare to walk you through the process and help you get your quiz up and running!
 Plus we can help with any question you might have about Qzzr.
-Visit Qzzr.co and click on the Need Help?’ button at the bottom of the page or email Qzzr [support@qzzr.co](mailto:support@qzzr.co).
+Visit Qzzr.com and click on the Need Help?’ button at the bottom of the page or email Qzzr [support@qzzr.com](mailto:support@qzzr.com).